-The One Wales Medicines Advisory Group (OWMAG) assesses the evidence collected by AWTTC and makes a recommendation on use of the medicine to the health board chief executives.
-If they endorse the recommendation, the decision applies across NHS Wales.
+The One Wales Medicines Advisory Group (OWMAG) assesses the evidence collected by AWTTC and makes a recommendation on use of the medicine to the All Wales Medicines Strategy Group (AWMSG).
+If AWMSG endorses the recommendation and it is subsequently ratified by Welsh Government, the decision applies across NHS Wales.

 Health boards are responsible for implementing One Wales decisions and making sure that clinical outcomes are monitored.
 Clinicians who have requested access to use a medicine through One Wales must monitor and collect patient outcomes.

 The duration of a One Wales decision is decided on a case-by-case basis.
 One Wales decisions will be reviewed by OWMAG after a minimum of 12 months (up to a maximum of three years) from the date of advice or earlier if new evidence becomes available.

 For licensed medicines, One Wales advice is interim to HTA guidance from AWMSG or NICE.

 These videos are taken from the recording of the Patient and Public Interest Group (PAPIG) meeting held on 18 March 2022.